pyfisch/rfcs/text/0000-crate-name-transfer.md

 # Summary

-This experimental RFC proposes a process by which a designated Rust team member or members could reassign ownership of a crate name on crates.io.
+This experimental RFC proposes a process by which a designated group of Rust team members could reassign ownership of a crate name on crates.io.
 The aim is to identify the absolute smallest, most conservative step we can feasibly make from the status quo of crate names that can only be transferred by a current owner.
 The proposal is intended to address *only the absolute most clear-cut